-Joab Jackson is Editor-in-Chief for The New Stack, assuring that the TNS website gets a fresh batch of cloud native news, tutorials and perspectives each day.
-He has reported on infrastructure IT for over 25 years, including stints at IDG and Government Computer News.
+Joab Jackson is a senior editor for The New Stack, covering cloud native computing and system operations.
+He has reported on IT infrastructure and development for over 25 years, including stints at IDG and Government Computer News.
 Before that, he worked for a U.S. Defense Department contractor to explain the benefits of commercializing "Star Wars" missile defense system technology.
 In 1995, he started writing what would be the first column for a U.S. newspaper about the Internet (the Baltimore City Paper).
 A print media-native, Jackson has worked on a series of "underground" news outlets, including Baltimore's original "hippie" newspaper Harry, as well as Spock Science Monitor, which was, back in the day, Burning Man's longest continuously-running independent newspaper.